haoyang-he/haoyang-he.github.io/teaching.md

 title: Teaching
 ---

-I have been a teaching assistant for the following courses:
+I have been a teaching assistant for the following courses at Memorial:

 MATH1001 Calculus II, Spring 2025.